j-pfennig/weewx2hass/README.md

             │   ├── _mini_bash_lib      # proxy to load mini-bash-lib
             │   ├── mini-bash-lib.p     # packed library source
             │   └── README
-            ├── shared
-            │   ├── weewx2hass
-            │   └── weewx2watch
-            └── standalone
+            └── shared
                 ├── weewx2hass
                 └── weewx2watch

-And for the stand-alone version only two files are used:
+And for the stand-alone version only two files are used (i10n is not supported for stand-alone):

     ├── bin
     │   ├── weewx2hass -> ../src/centauri-weewx/standalone/weewx2hass